please-build/puku/README.md

   // Puku will try and add a subinclude for the Go rules if it's not already subincluded.
 Setting this to false will
   // disable this behavior.
   "ensureSubincludes": false,

+  // If you have changed the behavior of the default kinds, you may exclude them here so Puku stops treating them as a
+  // known kind.
+This can be useful for cases where you have changed proto_library to output .go files, rather than to
+  // generate the go_library for that package.
+  "excludeBuiltinKinds": ["proto_library"],
 }
 ```